Topical cancer treatment

 While you are using the topical creams or gels, your treatment area(s) will probably be red and feel a bit inflamed.
 This is normal and is a result of the medication working to destroy the cancer cells.
-Dr. Evans will need you to come into Pacific Skin San Francisco for regular follow-ups so she can monitor your progress and check for any unusual reactions.
+Dr. Evans will need you to come into Pacific Skin and Cosmetic Dermatology San Francisco for regular follow-ups so she can monitor your progress and check for any unusual reactions.

 If Dr. Evans recommends that you have laser therapy as your treatment or part of your treatment plan, your treated skin will be slightly uncomfortable, itchy, and swollen for a few days afterward.
 Dr. Evans usually performs 3 – 5 sessions for skin cancer laser therapy, which need to be scheduled about 6 weeks apart.

 Dr. Evans or a member of her team will give you important instructions on how to care for your skin during and after the treatment.
 Certain moisturizers, like those that are made with petroleum jelly, may be helpful to calm inflamed skin.
 Once you have completed your treatment, Dr. Evans will give you suggestions on how to help your skin recover and reduce any scarring.
 To avoid a recurrence of skin cancer, it is vital that you always protect your skin from the sun.
 This includes avoiding prolonged exposure to sunlight and any use of tanning beds, as well as always using sunscreen and wearing protective clothing.

 Will insurance pay for topical or oral skin cancer treatment?